14 Ecommerce Tips to Boost Sales for Small Businesses

 You need to show that you value your customers.
 For example, you could offer a fair price on all your products or free shipping.
 Also, it should be easy and simple to complete the entire purchase process—from selection to checkout.

 Having stellar customer service is another way to show that you value your customers.
-So ensure you invest in customer service training and equip your team with an efficient cloud contact center software that will enable them to provide the best on-the-phone customer experience.
+So ensure you invest in excellent customer service and equip your team with an efficient cloud contact center software that will enable them to provide the best on-the-phone customer experience.

 But don’t forget to keep your customers engaged after their purchase, too.
 For example, effective e-commerce fulfillment strategies can make returns easier for customers.
 And that’s important, as customers who can easily return products are less likely to issue chargebacks or leave negative reviews.